Wise Ink Creative Publishing | 2018

 There is a literally a moment where Michelle McDonald does something against court rules, so the court officer tries to cite her for it, but she refuses to provide her personal information for the citation.
 Instead, she performs some kind of childish “protest” where she needs to be forcibly moved from her chair to a wheelchair, then is rolled back into court to finish the hearing, but spends the rest of the hearing basically refusing to participate on behalf of her client or do any cross-examination.

 Sandra Rucki and her gang of morons turn the entire Minnesota legal system into a shit-show and reading about it was grade-A entertainment.
 So much so that at times I forgot I was reading a thing that actually happened to actual people.

 Let’s be clear, this book has an emotional nuance to it that told me the authors do not like Sandra Rucki or her merry-band of weirdos very much.
 It is definitely a “just the facts” telling of the case, but there’s a little something more to it that added a personal element that I latched on to and firmly understand.
 Considering Brodkorb, and his family, have been literally threatened and intimidated, and bogus harassment orders issues against him that required him to spend thousands on lawyer’s fees, it’s truly not surprising that this book has moments of a “personal stake” feeling to it, because one of the authors has been personally targeted by Sandra Rucki.

 There are aspects to the story that I wish were explored more, or had theories presented at least.
 Like, why did Sandra do what she did?
-If she’d been like this during a 20-something year long relationship, David Rucki wouldn’t have trusted her, her kids wouldn’t have trusted her.
+If she’d been like this during a 20-something year-long relationship, David Rucki wouldn’t have trusted her, and her kids wouldn’t have trusted her.
 They would have always known mom had problems.
 So what drove her to execute this evil plan against David Rucki, and also in a way, against her children?